 The combination of the learning projects and discrete subject teaching help us make sure that our children are developing the “essential skills” they need to be successful lifelong learners.
-An indicative timetable is included with this policy to give an idea of what the learning could look like across the week.
-All timetables are flexible and are tailored to the needs of the children’s learning depending on age and the topic etc.
+An indicative timetable to give an idea of what the learning could look like across the week can be accessed here.

 Each year group has a curriculum map for each half term which shows how we develop learning in all the elements of the national curriculum and how those elements can be incorporated into the learning project.
 The maps give a framework for the teachers to plan learning and are adapted after the children have had the opportunity to give their input at the start of each project – a unique feature of the Academy’s learning philosophy.

 Each teacher knows the strengths and interests of the children and the outcomes of assessments based on national performance descriptors for their class and plan learning accordingly.
 They also make sure that the objectives and activities are age-appropriate and suitably challenging to motivate and sustain engagement.
 Teachers use their assessments to ensure that we are always building on and extending the children’s learning.